 Your financial need is defined as the difference between total college costs and the EFC.
 For example, if your daughter’s total tuition, room and board stands at $25,000 and your EFC is $2,000, your financial need is $23,000.

-If you, like most single parents, are operating under a single household annual income, chances are good you can get that EFC number down, and open the door for more college financial aid.
+Most single parents operate under a single household annual income.
+This means they’re more likely to get that EFC number down, which opens the door for more college financial aid.

 Beware of parent loans, such as the Federal Parent PLUS loan and private parent loans, as that’s usually a sign that you’re spending too much on the child’s college education.
-If you can’t save enough for the child’s college education, they may need to enroll at a less expensive college, such as an in-state public college or a community college.
+If you can’t save enough, your child may need to enroll at a less expensive college, such as an in-state public college or a community college.

 For example, Federal Pell Grants are available to low-income families with household members who attend college.